 b.
 Unless it is discussed and agreed upon, always assume that the center court is out of bounds.

 c.
 While playing on Court 1 or Court 3, if there is live play in Court 2 the entire court is out of bounds.

 i.
 Do not enter Court 2, this will be an automatic loss of point.
 If the ball enters the court notify someone (if possible) but do not enter the court.
 This rule is for safety reasons.

 ii.
 The areas directly behind Court 2 are in play; if the play can be made without interfering with activity on another court or injuring anyone that might be in the areas behind the court the play should continue.

-9) Substitutions – There are two methods.
+9) Substitutions – There are three methods.
 Each team may sub using one method per game.

 a.
 Regular USAV substitutions: Players and teams have an unlimited number of entries per game.
 If using this method, a male must sub for a male and a female must sub for a female.